Scholar becomes Army’s first military intelligence direct commission officer

 |0

-This work, Scholar becomes Army’s first military intelligence direct commission officer [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Scholar becomes Army’s first military intelligence direct commission officer, by Jenn DeHaan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT